5 key tips to successfully implement e-learning

 Consideration of the content is important.
 If it helps the company (ie it’s a compliance subject that ticks a box) then learners will be less motivated to complete it.
 If it helps them to do their job better then naturally they will be more inclined to take a look.

-It may be the compliance subjects are core to the learning you aim to put in place, but launching with such topics may not help with get the curiosity factor of your learning.
+It may be the compliance subjects are core to the learning you aim to put in place, but launching with such topics may not help with getting the curiosity factor of your learning.

 Think about your learners and eliminate the physical boundaries that may prevent them from becoming issues.